mattilyra/glove2h5/README.md

 ```

 ---

+Assuming you've downloaded the GloVe vectors from https://nlp.stanford.edu/projects/glove/
+into `./GloVe`

 Convert all GloVe vectors in `glove.6B.zip` to NumPy and store in an HDF5 file.
 The call below creates a vocabulary stored in a `sqlitedict.SqliteDict` and